nicolasdespres/respect-rails/README.md

 This helper can render the error in both HTML and JSON.

 A response validation error handler is also available in development but only for JSON.
-In test mode you can use the `assert_valid_response_schema` helper in your functional test like that:
+In test mode you can use the `assert_schema_validate_response` helper in your functional test like that:

 ```ruby
 require "respect/rails/unit_test_helper"